-Best Buy Memorial Day TV Deals: Save Up to $700 on Sony, LG and More
+Best Buy Memorial Day TV Deals: Save up to $700 on Sony, LG and More

-Best Buy Memorial Day TV Deals: Save Up to $700 on Samsung, LG, Sony and More
+Last Day to Shop Best Buy Memorial Day TV Deals: Save up to $700 on Samsung, LG, Sony and More

 Best Buy never disappoints when it comes to major electronic sales, and in particular the retailer's Best Buy Memorial Day Sale is bursting with can't-miss deals on TVs.

 The retailer has included a plethora of top-rated TV brands in its sale, such as Toshiba, Sony, Samsung, LG, Vizio and Insignia.
 You can even bundle together select sound bars and TVs to save even more.
-You'll want to pick the perfect TV for you and your family soon because Best Buy's Memorial Day Sale on TVs ends on Monday, May 30.
+You'll want to pick the perfect TV for you and your family soon because Best Buy's Memorial Day Sale on TVs ends today.

 We found some great deals for the loyal Samsung fans, deals on TVs perfect for small spaces, as well as some great deals on smart televisions under $100.
 Whether you're on a budget or looking for a TV with a very specific feature, you'll find something to update your living room entertainment system at the Best Buy Memorial Day Sale.